World Cup 2018 Predictions

 Who are the favourites to win the World Cup 2018?

-They’ll be hoping for revenge this time around and are positioned second in the betting.
-Observers of the South America Qualifiers are noting down some terrific recent performances from the Selecao, who surely have to be amongst the top World Cup predictions with talented players such as Phillipe Coutinho and Neymar on their books.
+They’ll be hoping for revenge this time around and have the same 5/1 odds as the predicted favourite Germany.
+Observers of the South America Qualifiers are noting down some terrific recent performances from the Selecao, who surely has to be amongst the top World Cup predictions with talented players such as Phillipe Coutinho and Neymar on their books.

 It’s never a surprise to see Spain prominent in the betting, although it’s all change under new coach Julen Lopetegui and there are still a few questions about their defence.
 They will be led by the majestic David Silva.
 They are always likely to play terrific football but occasionally lack penetration in the final third.

 Favouritism is likely to change once the groups and fixtures are announced.
-This will happen once all 32 sides are decided.
+This will happen on the 1st of December when the 32 final teams are added to their groups.
 The betting will be determined by each side’s potential route to the final.
 Brazil will be hoping they won’t come across the favourites Germany until at least the final.

 Which other teams are in the betting?

-Outside of the top two in the betting, Argentina are positioned as early fourth favourites for the tournament despite a disastrous qualifying campaign.
+Outside of the top two in the betting, Argentina are positioned as early fifth favourites for the tournament with odds of 15/2 at Ladbrokes despite a disastrous qualifying campaign.
 They have some of the most talented players in the world at their disposal, however, former boss Edgardo Bauza failed to get a tune out of his side and was replaced by Jorge Sampaoli.
 The former Sevilla man could re-energise his side and following the change of regime, they will be a popular pick in many punters’ World Cup predictions.
 The new man has already dropped Gonzalo Higuain from the squad as he aims to put his side back on track.

 More Crucial Betting Information to Come

-It’s still quite early to be making any World Cup predictions and there are plenty more markets to come following the results of the remainder of the qualifiers.
+It’s still quite early to be making any World Cup predictions and there are plenty more markets to come following the Group Draw.
 We’ll bring you updated news and views from all of the key teams featuring in the World Cup 2018 as well as the latest betting offers, free bets and market movements.